 The veins in your pelvis are responsible for transporting deoxygenated blood back to your heart.
 When they malfunction, blood starts to build up in them, which is usually the cause of your pain.
 The veins distort and change shape, much like varicose veins on the surface of your skin.
 Eventually, those veins cause you pain.

 You may not experience PCS until you’re pregnant, but it may continue to bother you afterward.
 The most obvious symptom is chronic pelvic pain.
-Your vascular Brooklyn vein doctor may recommend a pelvic congestion syndrome ultrasound if your pain is extreme to better diagnose your condition.
+Your vascular Brooklyn and Bronx vein doctor may recommend a pelvic congestion syndrome ultrasound if your pain is extreme to better diagnose your condition.

 With PCS, the pain in your pelvis tends to increase throughout the day, especially if you have to sit or stand at work for long periods.
 Fortunately, the pain tends to diminish after a night’s sleep.
 Other factors that can increase your pain include: